mstksg/inCode/copy/entries/control-intro.md

 Imagine applying this, then, to the elevator.
 It'll move up, up, up, then notice that it's at the right level.
 But before it can stop, it's already too high.
-It starts turning the motor the other way, to go down, down at the same speed ... it reaches the right level, but by the time it can stop, it's to low.
+It starts turning the motor the other way, to go down, down at the same speed ... it reaches the right level, but by the time it can stop, it's too low.

 This idea of *overshoot* will cause your elevator car to forever go up and